vivocha/arrest/README.md

 - **Operation:** the action that you can do on the resource. e.g.

-  - attach: you can register Schema files here. e.g.
+  - `attach`: you can register JSON Schema files.
+E.g.,

     ```typescript
     api.registerSchema(